url-kaist/Ground-Segmentation-Benchmark/README.md

 * Make directories to load [SemanticKITTI](#Offline-KITTI-dataset) dataset and save output files and apply them in rosparam setting.

 ```
-rosparam set /data_path "/data/SemanticKITTI/"      # path of downloaded KITTI dataset.
+rosparam set /data_path "/home/user/data/SemanticKITTI/"  # absolute path of downloaded KITTI dataset.
 It must include '/' at the end part
 rosparam set /stop_for_each_frame false                   # set as 'true' to make it stop every frame
 rosparam set /init_idx 0                                  # index of first frame to run
 rosparam set /save_csv_file true                          # set as 'false' if csv output files are not needed
 rosparam set /save_pcd_flag false                         # set as 'false' if csv output files are not needed
-rosparam set /output_path "/data/"                  # path of output files to be generated
+rosparam set /output_path "/data/"                        # reltive path of output files to be generated
 ```

 ### Run Ground Segmentation Algorithms